Layered Uploading for Quantum Convolutional Neural Networks: Preprocessings and datasets

 The preprocessing that we use in this work is based on the Grayscale method, which was initially submitted by Nataraj and al. \cite{Nataraj2011} and converts a binary file into an image, as can be seen in Figure \ref{fig:grayscale}.
 To train our models, we choose to resize Grayscale images to $64\times64$ pixels.

 This dataset may seem unusual or even unsuitable to test the efficiency our new architecture, but it provides a practical application for quantum classification tasks, and Malware detection is a very important research domain in cybersecurity.
+Besides, this dataset contains more than 300,000 samples, which allows wider tests than most of the datasets that are used for benchmarking tasks.
+This dataset is also more difficult to classify, as images of malware and benign files are very similar, and we need to use new non-trivial datasets in order to evaluate our models, as suggested in \cite{bermejo2024quantumconvolutionalneuralnetworks}.

 We also used the MNIST dataset in order to make sure that our algorithms works efficiently and that the method that we propose in this article is well illustrated.
 We also resize the images from the MNIST dataset to the $64\times64$ size.
 From this dataset, we first extract only images labeled by `0' or `1', in order to compute a bipartite classification model.
 Then we also test our algorithm for images labeled by `0' and `8' which are more similar numbers, to challenge the efficiency of our model.